jeroenvandisseldorp/ksml/docs/tutorials/advanced/custom-state-stores.md

     kafka-topics.sh --create --if-not-exists --bootstrap-server broker:9093 --partitions 1 --replication-factor 1 --topic order_processing_results && \
     ```

-## Basic Key-Value Store
+## Advanced Key-Value Store Patterns

-Key-value stores are the simplest type of state store, mapping keys to values.
-This example demonstrates user session tracking.
+Building on the basic key-value concepts from the [State Stores Tutorial](../intermediate/state-stores.md), this example demonstrates advanced user session tracking with complex business logic.

 **What it does**: